jeffreycwitt/pl339/docs/10-beyond-the-book.md

 Once we have seen some of these new possibilities, we will (hopefully) have laid bare the relevant "latent ambiguities".

-Then I want to look at some critics of new media: voices that want to defend the idea that there is something extremely valuable about the act of sustained silent deep reading, and that as a value it must be defended, when previously it did not need a defense because it was technologically demanded.
+Then I want to look at some critics of new media (e.g. Nicholas Carr): voices that want to defend the idea that there is something extremely valuable about the act of sustained silent deep reading, and that as a value it must be defended, when previously it did not need a defense because it was technologically demanded.

 # Introduction to Today's Reading